khakhalin/carsharing101/00_introduction.md

 The main reason for me writing this little summary is that as an advocate of car minimalism, and as a data scientist, I don't think that these statements are true!
 I believe that it is absolutely possible to build a profitable free-floating carsharing business, and that all the necessary parts for that to happen already exist on the market, although not necessaritly within a single company.

+🔥 Can be used to onboard new players, or new team members; should help existing business (I hope), but also may potentially be used as a source for a practical introductory course in transportation data science

-🔥 That the writing alternates between basic considerations, mathematical models, and **practical business advice** that stems from these considerations and these models.
+🔥 the writing alternates between basic considerations, mathematical models, and **practical business advice** that stems from these considerations and these models.
 Explain how it will be marked and labeled in the text (some nice emoji?
 Github-specific design?)

 🔥 Then go section by section, what they contain, to promise a brief overview